AitorVelez/Dev-Platformer-Game/README.md

 MIT License

-Copyright (c) 2018 Marc Tarrés i Urbieta and Aitor Vélez Tolosa
+Copyright (c) 2019 Marc Tarrés i Urbieta and Aitor Vélez Tolosa and Albert Cayuela Naval

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal